 What should an operation do to protect their workers and themselves?
-Growers should inform employees concerning the importance of following recommended guidelines for their own health, the protection of co-workers and to keep the farm running.
-Anyone getting sick with COVID-19 will have a significant impact on the continued operation of the farm!
+Growers should inform employees concerning the importance of following recommended guidelines, including opportunities to get vaccinated, for their own health, the protection of co-workers and to keep the farm running.
+Anyone getting sick with COVID-19 will have a significant impact on the continued operation of the farm and should be directed/taken to a health facility!